 Visit to the village of Capalbio in the Tuscan Maremma

-The origin of its name is uncertain; it could come from latin “caput albulum” that means white head/chief, or from “caput Albii” Albio’s head.
+The origin of the name of the place is uncertain; it could derive from the Latin “caput albulum” or white head, or from “caput Albii” of Albio.

 The area of Capalbio is inhabited since the bronze age but the first mention of it is in the 805 when its castle was donated by Charlemagne to the Abbazia dei Santi Anastasio e Vincenzo alle Tre Fontane.
 Between the 13th and the 15th centuries, the castle and the village of Capalbio became a domain of the counts Aldobrandeschi before and then of Orsini and Siena.
 This is a period of intense urban development during which are realized great works as the completion of the fortress and the renovation of the walls.
 Things got worse since the 16th century when, following the conquest of the Medici Capalbio was hit by a serious economic and demographic crisis.
 During the Granducato di Toscana it has lost its administrative autonomy and was marred by the plagues that afflicted the Maremma: malaria and brigandage.

-Near the fortress, in the central square,there’s the Chiesa di San Nicola.
-Built between 12th and 13th century but renovated in the fifteenth century, the Church has some interesting elements like some frescos (XV-XVI century) and some capitals sculpted with vegetal and zoomorphic decorations.
+The Church of San Nicola is located in the central square, a stone’s throw from the fortress.
+Built between the 12th and 13th centuries but renovated in the 15th century, the church retains some elements of interest such as some Renaissance frescoes of the Umbrian-Sienese school (15th-16th century) and some capitals sculpted with plant and zoomorphic decorations.

 What to do around Capalbio

 Lago di Burano